wilsonmar/wilsonmar.github.io/_posts/2022-02-05-rbac-vs-abac-vs-pbac.md

 ## PBAC

-The concent of PBAC is to use a more "human friendly" or "business friendly" language to code policies to provide more visibility into the relationship between identities and resources.
+The concent of PBAC (from <a target="_blank" href="https://www.plainid.com/">PlainID.com</a>) is to use a more "human friendly" or "business friendly" language to code policies which provide more visibility into the relationship between identities and resources.

 <a target="_blank" href="https://csrc.nist.gov/CSRC/media/Events/Privilege-Management-Workshop/documents/PvM-Model-Survey-Aug26-2009.pdf">"A Survey of Access Control Models" from US NIST (PDF)</a> concluded:

 > “PBAC is an emerging model that seeks to help enterprises address the need to implement concrete access controls based on abstract policy and governance requirements.”

 This is because PBAC is an <strong>automatic process</strong> (requiring much less manual toil than RBAC).